Thomas Hopsonn

-Sir Thomas Hopsonn or Hopson (1643 – 1717) was an English naval officer and member of parliament.
+Vice-Admiral Sir Thomas Hopsonn (April 1643 – 12 October 1717) was a Royal Navy officer and politician.
 His most famous action was the breaking of the boom during the battle of Vigo Bay in 1702.
 After retiring from active service, he became a Navy Commissioner and the governor of Greenwich Hospital.

 Early life and career

 Hopsonn was born in Shalfleet on the Isle of Wight, where he was baptised on 6 April 1643, the second son of Captain Anthony Hopson (d.
 1667) and his wife Anne Kinge.
+His great grandfather was the Elizabethan explorer Anthony Jenkinson.
 According to local tradition, he was orphaned early in life and apprenticed to a tailor in Bonchurch, near Ventnor, before running off to sea.
 Samuel Smiles tells the tale thus in Self Help:

 He was working as a tailor's apprentice near Bonchurch, in the Isle of Wight, when the news flew through the village that a squadron of men-of-war was sailing off the island.
 He sprang from the shopboard, and ran down with his comrades to the beach, to gaze upon the glorious sight.
 The boy was suddenly inflamed with the ambition to be a sailor; and springing into a boat, he rowed off to the squadron, gained the admiral's ship, and was accepted as a volunteer.

 According to John Knox Laughton in the Dictionary of National Biography, this colourful story "rests on no historical foundation".

 However it happened, Hopsonn seems to have joined the navy by 1662, and was mentioned as a "particular friend" of Samuel Pepys' brother-in-law, Balthazar St Michel, in 1666.
 He was given his first commission, as second lieutenant of the Dreadnought, on the outbreak of the Third Anglo-Dutch War in 1672.
 He fought in the Battle of Solebay aboard this vessel, and in all the other battles of the war.

 On 10 December 1676, he was appointed first lieutenant on the Dragon, and sailed to the Mediterranean under Sir Roger Strickland.
 During this time, whilst in combat aboard a Barbary Corsair, he wrenched a nimcha from the hand of one of his assailants and ran him through with it.
 The sword remains in the collection of the National Maritime Museum.
 On 5 November 1677, he followed Strickland to the Centurion, and then to the Mary on 10 December 1677.
 On 21 March 1678, vice admiral Herbert gave him his first command: the Tiger, which had been taken as a prize.
 Returning to Britain in 1679, he spent some time ashore, and had become an ensign in a foot company of the Portsmouth garrison by 1682.